flutter/website/src/release/breaking-changes/3-13-deprecations.md

 Package: flutter
 Supported by Flutter Fix: no

-The static method `synchronizeToNativeViewHierarchy` of PlatformsViewsService was deprecated in v2.11.
+The static method `synchronizeToNativeViewHierarchy` of `PlatformsViewsService` was deprecated in v2.11.

 During the deprecation period, the method was a no-op function as it was no longer required to call for performance improvements.
-References to the method should be removed without impacting you application.
+References to the method should be removed without impacting the application.

 **Migration guide**